Support for research and practice

 Office of Graduate Studies | Conference + Exhibition Fund

-Established to support professional development, the annual Graduate Student Conference + Exhibition Fund assists with costs associated with travel, accommodations and conference/participation fees for students who have been invited to present creative or scholarly work at an exhibition, conference, symposium or other refereed public event.
+Established to support professional development, the Graduate Student Conference & Exhibition Fund assists graduate students who have been invited to present creative or scholarly work at an exhibition, conference, symposium, or other similar public event.

 Award amounts vary and do not typically exceed $1,000.
-After awardees submit expenses they will receive funds in the form of reimbursement.
+After awardees attend an event, they submit expenses, and will receive funds in the form of reimbursement.
 Students will receive an email with details of the reimbursement process after award funding has been confirmed.
-Note that the funds can only support travel to and from the event site, accommodations and conference/participation fees.
-The award does not cover meals, per diems, fabrication or transportation of materials, or other incidental fees.
+You must provide receipts for each expense in which you are requesting to be reimbursed (up to $1,000).
+Funds can be used to support travel to/from the event, accommodations, meals, and conference/participation fees.

 Applications are accepted and reviewed on a rolling basis each academic year.
 Students are encouraged to apply early, as funds are limited.
-Click here for an application.
+To apply, complete the Graduate Student Conference & Exhibition Fund form.

 Eligibility